RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 Some takeaways from above plots:
 <ol>
-    <li>Every column has many outliers.
-Those columns are completely stretched by outliers.
-We should tackle these outliers before fitting any models</li>
+    <li>Every feature has many outliers.
+The distributions of those features are completely stretched by outliers in boxplots.
+We should tackle these outliers before fitting any models.
+Given there are only 146 data points in the dataset, I am reluctant to remove any outliers, because too few of data points will not be enough to produce a meaningful, generalized model.</li>
-    <li>All distributions are skewed to the right.
-Spikes some distributions take more than 50% of data points.</li>
+    <li>All distributions are either skewed to the right or left, and the favorable bell-shaped Gaussian distribution does not appear above.
+We should notice that spikes in some distributions take more than 50% of data points.
+This implies the majority of people show similar behavior.</li>
 </ol>